navining/gocpp/Chapter 2/Const-and-Pointers.md

 # ```const``` and Pointers

 `const` is a keyword widely used in C and C++.
-Variable modified by`const` cannot be a lvalue of operator `=`, which means it can not be modified after it is initialized.
+Variable modified by`const` cannot be a Lvalue of operator `=`, which means it can not be modified after it is initialized.

 ```cpp
 int main() {